Living & Dining Room

 The key selling features of this great room are a fireplace, vaulted & beamed ceilings and a large window.
 The dark wood paneling not only created a dated look, but it camouflaged those key selling features.
 Painting the paneling a soft cream color made all the difference and really helped make the room’s best features stand out.
 Updated furnishings, artwork and accessories are arranged to showcase the fireplace and give the space a comfortable ambience.

 This home sold in less than one week after being staged!

 The goal with this combination living and dining room is to make the areas feel more spacious and improve the flow from room to room.
 By removing the entertainment stand and positioning the shelf unit underneath the wall-mounted TV, the space already seems bigger.
-Accessories were kept to a minimum, and drapery panels re-hemmed to reach the floor.
+Accessories were kept to a minimum, and the drapery panels were re-hemmed to reach the floor.

 - Children's Room

 - Organizing / De-Clutter